 There is a need for universities to develop and provide training on academic freedom for staff and students across the disciplines.
 Such training should include an introduction to: i) the legal framework protecting academic freedom in the UK including the legal limits to free speech; ii) the philosophical arguments and debates underpinning the value of academic freedom; and iii) the concept of productive disagreement, including an explanation of valid and invalid arguments (the latter including ad hominems, hyperbole, etc.).

-There is a need for universities to develop and provide training on their social media policies as well as bullying and harassment policies that accompanies training on academic freedom for staff and students.

 Promote academic freedom alongside equality